 The Faculty Support Committee, having reviewed credit hour definitions in Canada and abroad, and to support the use of alternative delivery models, has moved in the direction of changing the credit hour definition from a teacher-centered definition to a learner-centered definition.
 We could use feedback from Senate in order to revise such a new credit hour definition in advance of making a recommendation.
-An initial frame for a learner-centered credit hour definition is: One credit hour (1h) is assigned to a class that is expected to engage a student in an average of x hours of activity per week, including any laboratory, tutorial, and examination requirements, over a period of one term, or for equivalent time at intersession.
-A 3h course would be expected to engage a student in an average a student in approximately 3x hours of activity per week, including any laboratory, tutorial, and examination requirements for approximately 12 weeks.
+An initial frame for a learner-centered credit hour definition is:

+One credit hour (1h) is assigned to a class that is expected to engage a student in an average of x hours of activity per week, including any laboratory, tutorial, and examination requirements, over a period of one term, or for equivalent time at intersession.
+A 3h course would be expected to engage a student in approximately $\mathbf{3}x$ hours of activity $\mathbf{per}$ week, including any laboratory, tutorial, and examination requirements for approximately $\mathbf{1}2$ weeks.